 Into the Streets

-On Saturday, September 28th, the Center for Community Engagement will kick-off an exciting year of service by sending hundreds of volunteers Into the Streets for one of the largest one-day service projects at the University of Cincinnati.
+On Saturday, September 13th, 2014 the Center for Community Engagement kicked-off an exciting year of service by sending over 600 volunteers Into the Streets for one of the largest one-day service projects at the University of Cincinnati.

 Into the Streets is an annual event during which UC students, faculty, and staff volunteer their time and effort to a range of service organizations across the region for a full day near the start of the academic year.
 Breakfast, lunch and transportation are provided for all volunteers!

 Key partners for Into the Streets include Keep Cincinnati Beautiful and the Neighborhood Enhancement Program (NEP) which coordinate and integrate services and community redevelopment efforts.
 Efforts were focused in the Walnut Hills neighborhood to meet community-identified needs through the nationally acclaimed NEP program.
 This year Into the Streets once again teamed up with Building Hope in the City - Cincinnati.

 Project sites and community partners for 2014 included:

 - First Lutheran